rpetit3/camlhmp/paper/paper.md

 are accessible and easy to use, we developed `camlhmp` (Classification through yAML Heuristic Mapping Protocol; pronounced *"camel hump").* `camlhmp` is a Python-based bioinformatics framework designed to simplify the development and management of sequence-based typing tools.
-It uses YAML (YAML Ain't Markup Language) [@yaml-pf], a simple, flexible, human-readable data serialization language, to define a typing schema.
+It uses YAML [@yaml-pf], a simple, flexible, human-readable data serialization language, to define a typing schema.
 With instructions provided by the YAML file, `camlhmp` will produce genetic typing results for an input whole genome sequence in a consistent tab-delimited format. `camlhmp` has multiple built-in functions to execute tools